Lou-Duron/PTUT/README.md

 # WELCOME TO THE HELICASE PROJECT!
-## The aim of this project is to classify archeal helicases on orthologs groups by arcogs labelling.
+## The aim of this project is to classify archeal helicases on orthologs groups by COGs labelling.

 ### [Documentation](https://gitlab.com/spapais/ptut_helicases/-/wikis/home)